Abdominoplasty or Tummy Tuck

 The scar final appearance has little to do with the surgeon.
 However, certain factors such as smoking, alcohol, bleeding and diet can affect the quality of a scar.

 Should I lose weight before the procedure?

-Because this is a technique that aims at modifying the external appearance (excess skin, slack muscles), it is preferable to reduce to the maximum the internal content (fatty tissue under the skin and inside the abdomen), in order to remove as much excess skin as possible and to stretch the tissues optimally.
+Prior weight loss is preferable.
+Since this technique aims to modify the external appearance of the abdomen, it is in the best interest of the patient to reduce the internal content (fatty tissue under the skin and in the abdominal cavity), to remove as much excess skin as possible and to stretch the tissues optimally.

 Are the results permanent?

-No one can counter the effects of time and aging, which are the causes of tissue relaxation.
-Nevertheless, good weight control, a wholesome lifestyle and proper exercise still remain your best guarantees of success to maintain and preserve the results achieved b a tummy tuck.
+No one can counter the effects of time and ageing, which are the main causes of tissue sagging.
+Nevertheless, good weight control, a healthy lifestyle and regular physical exercise remain your best guarantees of success to maintain and preserve the results achieved b a tummy tuck.

 DO YOU WANT TO KNOW MORE ABOUT Abdominoplasty?